Bob Mackie: 1970–1989

-He designed the exotic ensemble worn by Cher at the March 1986 Academy Awards: black stretch pants, a bejeweled loincloth, knee-high boots, a black chainlink top, and a huge feathered Mohawk headdress that was one and a half times taller than her head.
-Introduced by Jane Fonda with the words, "Wait'll you see what's gonna come out here".
-"As you can see," said Cher, "I did receive my Academy booklet on how to dress like a serious actress."
+He designed the exotic ensemble worn by Cher at the 58th Academy Awards in March 1986: black stretch pants, a bejeweled loincloth, knee-high boots, a black chainlink top, and a huge feathered Mohawk headdress that was one-and-a-half times taller than her head.
+She was introduced by Jane Fonda with the words, "Wait'll you see what's gonna come out here".
+"As you can see", said Cher, "I did receive my Academy booklet on how to dress like a serious actress."

 Mackie designed costumes for Whitney Houston, especially splashy evening gowns which she wore for many years during concert tours and award shows.

-He has won nine Emmy Awards for his designs, and he has been nominated three times for an Academy Award.
+He won nine Primetime Emmy Awards for his designs, and was nominated three times for an Academy Award.

 In 1981, Mackie guest-starred as himself on two episodes of the television series The Love Boat.

-In 2002, Mackie was inducted into the Television Hall of Fame.
+In 2002, Mackie was inducted into the Television Academy Hall of Fame.

+1990–2026

-In more recent years, Mackie has been mainly known as the costume designer for Cher's elaborate outfits during her latest tours, including the Here We Go Again Tour.
-He created the costumes for Cher’s 2008–11 Las Vegas Cher at the Colosseum residency at Caesars Palace, as well as for her 2017 Classic Cher shows in Las Vegas and Washington, D.C.
+Mackie designed Liza Minnelli's wedding dress for her 2002 wedding to David Gest.
+Mackie's biographer, Frank Vlastnik described Mackie as the "Crown Prince of the Imperial Monarchy of the Island of Bling".
+Mackie recalled the planning for the wedding as "nuts" and that it was "absolute pandemonium" at the church.
+During his final years, Mackie was mainly known as the costume designer for Cher's elaborate outfits during her latest tours, including the Here We Go Again Tour.
+He created the costumes for Cher's 2008–11 Las Vegas Cher residency at Caesars Palace, as well as for her 2017 Classic Cher shows in Las Vegas and Washington, D.C.
 Mackie won the Tony Award for Best Costume Design in a Musical for his work on The Cher Show in 2019.

 In 2020, Mackie's dresses were featured and worn by television hostess Vanna White over the week of April 27 in the long-running syndicated game show Wheel of Fortune as part of honoring the San Francisco Bay Area.

+On January 24, 2026, the Palm Springs Art Museum honored Mackie at its Art Party 2026 Gala.
+In connection with the Gala, the Museum exhibited Reflections of Glamour: Bob Mackie, an exhibit featuring 5 of his gowns, and sketches of his work from the 1970s to the 2000s.